Notice: Undefined index: HTTP_REFERER in D:\CNES\index.php on line 3

 Renal Impairment

-Renal impairment, including minimal change disease, acute and chronic interstitial nephritis, and renal failure have been reported in patients given products that contain mesalamine or are converted to mesalamine.
-In animal studies, the kidney was the principal organ of mesalamine toxicity.
+Renal impairment, including minimal change disease, acute and chronic interstitial nephritis, and renal failure have been reported in patients given ROWASA or other products that contain mesalamine or are converted to mesalamine.
+In animal studies, the kidney was the principal organ of mesalamine toxicity [see Nonclinical Toxicology].

 Evaluate the risks and benefits of using ROWASA in patients with known renal impairment or a history of renal disease or taking concomitant nephrotoxic drugs.
-Mesalamine is known to be substantially excreted by the kidney, and the risk of adverse reactions may be greater in patients with impaired renal function.
 Evaluate renal function in all patients prior to initiation and periodically while on ROWASA therapy.
-Discontinue ROWASA if renal function deteriorates while on therapy.
+Discontinue ROWASA if renal function deteriorates while on therapy [see DRUG INTERACTIONS, Use In Specific Populations].

 Mesalamine-Induced Acute Intolerance Syndrome